Peter Sarstedt

 Peter Eardley Sarstedt (10 December 1941 – 8 January 2017) was a British singer-songwriter and instrumentalist.
-He was the brother of singers Eden Kane, a teenage pop idol and Clive Sarstedt, with both of whom he also recorded and performed as The Sarstedt Brothers.
+He was the brother of singers Eden Kane, a teenage pop idol, and Clive Sarstedt, with both of whom he also recorded and performed as The Sarstedt Brothers.
 The Sarstedts had the distinction of being the only family from which three siblings separately attained chart success without any of them ever charting as a combined act.

 Although his music was classified as pop, it generally encompassed ballads derived from traditional folk music rather than traditional rock and roll.
 He is best known for writing and performing the song "Where Do You Go To (My Lovely)?", which topped the UK Singles Chart in 1969.
 Set to a "faux European waltz tune" and described as "a romantic novel in song", it won an Ivor Novello Award.
 The record remained Sarstedt's biggest hit.
 He had one more hit single and one hit album but despite numerous releases never had chart success again.

 He released the album England's Lane in 1997, which continued the story of the fictional Marie-Claire in the song "The Last of the Breed"; a planned third installment titled "Farewell Marie-Claire" did not materialise.

 Sarstedt continued to tour mainly in 1960s revival-type shows, until his retirement in 2010 due to ill health.

 Early life

-Sarstedt was born, as one of six, in 1941, to English expatriates Albert James Sarstedt, an accountant and civil servant and his second wife Cora (nee Byrne), in New Delhi in what was then British India.
+Sarstedt was born, as one of six, in 1941, to English expatriates Albert James Sarstedt, an accountant and civil servant and his second wife Cora, in New Delhi in what was then British India.
 His ancestors were long resident in India; his ancestor Christian Ludwig Wilhelm Sarstedt, was born in 1841 in Hanover, Germany and migrated to India where he died in 1893.
 Both of his parents had trained as classical musicians.

 After Indian independence from Britain in 1947, Sarstedt's parents managed a tea plantation in the Darjeeling district of West Bengal, where Sarstedt attended Victoria Boys' School, a boarding school in Kurseong.
 He later moved to Calcutta; in 1954, Sarstedt's father died and the family relocated to Britain, settling in south London just before the rock 'n' roll boom.

 Sarstedt along with his two brothers Richard and Robin joined a skiffle group called "The Fabulous Five", before establishing a group in 1960 called "The Saints", with Richard as lead vocalist and Peter playing bass guitar, whilst Richard was the first of the brothers to also establish a solo career in his own right also in 1960 and changing his name to Eden Kane, and becoming a teen idol having a hit record with "Well I Ask You" the following year.
 Peter would follow his older brother establishing his music career in the late 1960s, whist his younger brother Robin known as Clive Sarstedt would have a hit record with "My Resistance is Low" in 1976.

 The Sarstedts had the distinction of being the first family where three siblings all attained separate chart success.